 Before creating a social media account that represents the University of Virginia, please review the following.

-Note that this pertains to the academic division of the University - if you are part of the University of Virginia Health System, please refer to their Social Media Guidelines.
+Note that this pertains to the academic division of the University - if you are part of the University of Virginia Health System, please contact Megan Rowe for more information at email@example.com.
 For questions about creating a Virginia Athletics account, please contact Kevin Thurman at firstname.lastname@example.org.

 If, after reviewing the below, you would like a consultation or assistance, please email Kelly Kauffman at email@example.com.